sysaulab/libseedy/src/tools/algos/README.md

 Many algorithms are provided with the tools.
 The tools and prng's are not officially part of the package and are provided for your convenience only.
 The only alterations I make to the third party libraries consist to remove the <stdint.h> and move all declarations to the beginning of code blocks when old compilers complains.

+## Noise Map (NM64)

+Creates a virtual one-time-pad directly accessible as a file, 16 exbibytes.
+For the seedyfs implementation.
+Holds an individual file.
+Based on QX.

+## Noise Map (NM80)

+Creates 65536 virtual one-time-pads, each directly accessible as a file, 1 yobibyte long.
+For the seedyfs implementation A folder will hold 65536 files, one for each individual bank of the static map.

 ## Quad XOR (QX)

 - **NOT** cryptographically safe.